K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 2. Register security group by clicking ①"Register Security Group". <br>
 ![securitygroups02]

 3. Enter Name(required), staging default(required), running default(required) in the security registering tab and check the checkbox.
-At the tab's input box, enter description, rules(required), log, port, and protocol.
-Click ① "+" to add tabs.
-To delete tabs, click ② "Delete Tab" button.<br>
+Fill out description, rules(required), log, port, and protocol.
+To add more information, click ① "+" to add more tabs.
+To delete the tab, click ② "Delete Tab" button.<br>
 ![securitygroups03]

 4. Click ①"Export File" button from the security registering tab to check the information of security group as ②.txt file.